USERSATOSHI/ytdn-cli/readme.md

 ## Installation

-> clone the repo and run `pnpm i -g` to install the dependencies.
+> clone the repo and run `npm i` to install the dependencies. then run `npm i -g` to install the cli globally
->

 ## Usage